falconry/falcon/docs/api/media.rst

 Replacing the Default Handlers
 ------------------------------

+By default, the framework installs :class:`falcon.media.JSONHandler` and :class:`falcon.media.URLEncodedFormHandler` for the ``application/json`` and ``application/x-www-form-urlencoded`` media types, respectively.

 When creating your App object you can either add or completely replace all of the handlers.
 For example, let's say you want to write an API that sends and receives `MessagePack <https://msgpack.org/>`_.
-We can easily do this by telling our Falcon API that we want a default media type of ``application/msgpack`` and then create a new :any:`Handlers` object specifying the desired media type and a handler that can process that data.
+We can easily do this by telling our Falcon API that we want a default media type of ``application/msgpack``, and then creating a new :any:`Handlers` object to map that media type to an appropriate handler.

+The following example demonstrates how to replace the default handlers with an instance of Falcon's built-in MessagePack handler.
+However, you can always substitute a :ref:`custom media handler <custom-media-handler-type>` as needed.

 .. code:: python